By Kiersten B., Auxiliar de Conversación in Murcia 19/20.

 The Ultimate Packing List for Spain

-4. Outlet converters.
+3. Outlet converters.
 These are important for anyone coming from a non-European or Asian country.
 In Spain, there are only two-prong outlets.
-You will not be able to connect your devices, or recharge your phone without a converter.
+You will not be able to connect your devices or recharge your phone without a converter.

-7. Photos and trinkets from home.
-If this is your first year or even your fifth year abroad, you are bound to get homesick from time to time.
+2. Photos and trinkets from home.
+If this is your first year or even your fifth year abroad, you will feel homesick from time to time.
 To help Spain feel more like home, bring photos or small trinkets to put in your new room: things like a special blanket, a poster from home or any small artifact you can put into your suitcase.

-9. Comfortable walking shoes.
+2. Comfortable walking shoes.
 Many cities in Spain are walkable cities.
 You can get across them by walking, biking, or using the metro or bus system.
-Moreover, since most auxiliaries don’t purchase a car during their stay, it’s a good idea to not just bring tennis shoes, but shoes that you are comfortable walking in for hours.
+Since most auxiliaries don’t purchase a car during their stay, it’s a good idea to not just bring tennis shoes.
+Obviously, shoes that you are comfortable walking in for hours.

-10. Your patience.
+Your patience.
 Being in a new country brings many adventures and many challenges.
-The systems you are used to, such as driving anywhere you want, 24-hour stores, and fast customer service are not readily available in Spain, and there is nothing wrong with this.
+The systems you are used to, such as driving anywhere you want, 24-hour stores, and fast customer service are not readily available in Spain.
+There is nothing wrong with this.
 It’s just a different culture.

 There is less of a sense of urgency and more of a sense of relaxation and confidence knowing that the job will get done, but not at lightning speed.
 So when you are packing your things, make sure that you leave room for your patience.
 You will be waiting for the bus, waiting in line for appointments, maybe even getting lost, but remember that it’s all a part of the journey and there are people to support you.